atumat/Election-Management-System/README.md

 LOWER	Converts a string to lower-case
 LTRIM	Removes leading spaces from a string

-First, it prints the General Election Commission Rules and then the Preamble and a Menu is displayed.This is a menu driven program,where a list of ioptions are diplayed and the user can select among those options.
+First, it prints the General Election Commission Rules and then the Preamble and a Menu is displayed.This is a menu driven program,where a list of options are diplayed and the user can select among those options.